Breinify/brein-api-library-javascript-browser/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 <sup>Features: **Temporal Data**, **(Reverse) Geocoding**, **Events**, **Weather**, **Holidays**, **Analytics**</sup>

-The purpose of the library is to simplify the usage of Breinify's available API endpoints, i.e., `/activity` and `/temporaldata`.
-Each of the endpoints has different purposes, which are explained in the following paragraphs.
+This library utilizes [Breinify's API](https://www.breinify.com) to provide tasks like `geocoding`, `reverse geocoding`, `weather and events look up`, `holidays determination` through the API's endpoints, i.e., `/activity` and `/temporaldata`.
+Each endpoint provides coveres different features, which are explained in the following paragraphs.
 In addition, this documentation gives detailed examples for each of the features available for the different endpoints.

 **Activity Endpoint**: The endpoint is used to understand the usage-patterns and the behavior of a user using, e.g., an application, a mobile app, or a web-browser.
-The endpoint offers insights through [Breinify's dashboard](https://www.breinify.com).
+The endpoint offers analytics and insights through Breinify's dashboard.

 **TemporalData Endpoint**: The endpoint offers features to resolve temporal information like a timestamp, a location (latitude and longitude or free-text), or an IP-address, to temporal information (e.g., timezone, epoch, formatted dates, day-name),  holidays at the specified time and location, city, zip-code, neighborhood, country, or county of the location, events at the specified time and location (e.g., description, size, type), weather at the specified time and location (e.g., description, temperature).